Ray0124/Blood_oxygen_module_anz/README.md

 ![image](https://github.com/Ray0124/Blood_oxygen_module_anz/blob/main/Data_Load.PNG)
 ### 2.The Introduction of functions:
 #### (1).Intensity:
-I collect the intensity variety of three kinds of light and different currents.The result is below:
+I collect the intensity variety of three kinds of light and different currents(make sure your data without white cell because I didn't block for it).
+The result is below:
 ![image](https://github.com/Ray0124/Blood_oxygen_module_anz/blob/main/intensity.PNG)
 The PPG signal is apparent,but it's diffirent from each other.
 #### (2).Fast Fourier Transform(FFT):